Shipping to Europe? Visit our UK store

 Product and CareHow does Lena Cup work?
 How to insert Lena Cup Is it positioned correctly?
 I cannot insert my cup How long can I wear my cup for?
 Leaks and Spotting Cup moves up / Falls down Removal How often to empty my cup?
 Trimming the stem Which size to choose?
 Cervix Height Folding Methods Sports and Activities Yoga and Inversions Overnight Use Unusual Odor Teens / Penetrative Sex Where is Lena Made?
 Is Lena Safe?
 Quality and Standards Care and Cleaning Lubricants IUD and Lena Retroverted Uterus Toxic Shock Syndrome(TSS) Candida and Yeast Infections What is Lena made of?
 Is my Lena original?

 ORDERS AND SHIPPINGOrder Confirmation What payment methods do you accept?
 Shipping times and cost Can I change my order?
 Can I track my order?
 International Order and Delivery Return Policy

-Inserted like a tampon, LENA sits comfortably inside of your vagina.
-When inserted correctly, your LENA Cup seals gently to your vaginal walls and moves with you thoughout the day, during physcial activities, and overnight.
+Inserted like a tampon, Lena sits comfortably inside of your vagina.
+When inserted correctly, your Lena Cup seals gently to your vaginal walls and moves with you throughout the day, during physical activities, and overnight.
 The body adjusts to your cup’s presence immediately and there is no sensation from either the cup or the stem.